Swayampadhy/PickerPacker/README.md

 PickerPacker allows you to mix and match 64+ different features to create custom attack chains tailored to your specific needs.
 From stealthy callback-based execution to comprehensive VM detection and multi-layer evasion, PickerPacker gives you the flexibility to bypass modern security controls.

 ---
-## Disclaimer

-This tool is provided for educational purposes and authorized security testing only.
-Users are responsible for compliance with all applicable laws and regulations.

----

 ##  Key Features
 - **35+ execution techniques** including WinAPI callbacks, Fiber execution and many more...